Plutonium-Studios/SSPID-Open-Source/README.md

 # SSPID-Open-Source
 SSPID's Open Source Contributions Repository

-Please read the "LISCENCE" file for issues and/or info regarding liscencing.
+Please read the "LICENSE" file for issues and/or info regarding liscencing.

 SSPID is Plutonium Studios Upcoming Game "Scary Stories to Play In the Dark" or as I call it SSPID.